inet-framework/inet/doc/src/users-guide/ch-clock.rst

 :fun:`cancelClockEvent()`.

 INET contains optional clock modules (not used by default) at the network node and the network interface levels.
-The following clock models available:
+The following clock models are available:

 -  :ned:`IdealClock`: clock time is identical to the simulation time.
--  :ned:`OscillatorBaseClock`: clock time is the number of oscillator ticks multiplied by the nominal tick length.
+-  :ned:`OscillatorBasedClock`: clock time is the number of oscillator ticks multiplied by the nominal tick length.
 -  :ned:`SettableClock`: a clock which can be set to a different clock time.